 Most young women who have competed or are planning to compete have done so to earn scholarships to further their education.
 It’s vitally important to remember the value of your education as you work through the pageant system.
 Exemplify your dedication to scholarship by making goals and staying true to them.
 Dedication to academic studies is one way to prove scholarship is as important to you as it is to the Miss America Organization.
 MAO has maintained a decades-old tradition of empowering young women to achieve their personal and professional goals, while providing a forum in which to express their opinions, talent, and intelligence.
 Scholarships have been the cornerstone of the Miss America program since 1945, when Bess Myerson was the first Miss America to receive a scholarship from the organization.

-In 1989, the Miss America Organization founded the platform concept, which requires each contestant to choose an issue about which she cares deeply and that is relevant to our society.
-Once chosen, Miss America and titleholders across the country use their stature to address their platform issues with community-service organizations, business and civic leaders, the media, and others.
+In 1989, the Miss America Organization founded the platform concept, which requires each candidate to choose an issue about which she cares deeply and that is relevant to our society.
+Once chosen, Miss America and titleholders across the country use their stature to address their social impact issues with community-service organizations, business and civic leaders, the media, and others.

 Participating in the Miss America Organization not only helps you pay for college and prepare for a career, it provides an opportunity to gain additional life experience, work on issues of importance to society, enhance your personal and professional skills, and develop your performance-related and other talents.